dubrod/MODX-ab-process/README.md

 ##SNIPPET##

-**Use the snippet in this repo as a guide to setup your experiment scenario.**
+**Use the snippet in this repo as a guide to setup your experiment scenario.
+It should be called in the very bottom of your template.**

     [[!experiment-control]]